Greek New Member Education Guidelines

 - All university and state New Member Education guidelines relate to activities both on and off campus.
 All off-campus activities are prohibited, with the exception of pre-approved community service projects.

-- Prospective new members must have a 2.50 cumulative grade point average and must have completed a minimum of nine credits, including developmental credits, at Kean University.
+- Prospective new members must have a 2.50 cumulative grade point average and must have completed a minimum of 12 credits, including developmental credits, at Kean University.
 Transfer students must have a minimum of 12 credits accepted by Kean University.

 If the criteria listed above are not met, the individual will not be eligible to take part in the New Member Education Process.